GiuseppeTG/Recipe_app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Blog App
+# Recipe App

-> Blog that allow users to create posts, comment them, and like them.
+> App created to keep track of your favorite recipies

 ## Built With